Recent Lawn Care & Landscaping

 This is especially true for businesses in a visually oriented industry, such as landscaping.
 People who own a landscaping, lawn care, or landscape architecture business, will want a logo that looks clean and serene, because their business is based on creating clean and serene final products.

-Elements of a Good Landscaping Logo
+Elements of a Good Landscaping Logo Design

-Effective logos use the following elements to capture attention.
+- Effective logos use the following elements to capture attention.

-Brown also fits naturally into logos of this type because it is a color often found in nature.
+Brown also fits naturally into logos for landscapers of this type because it is a color often found in nature.
 The right touch of brown in the logo can make it richer and enhance its earthy feel.
 Psychologically speaking, it also represents warmth, reliability, and support.

 6) Hills/Mountains (arches of green or blue)